shlomimatichin/Pymake3/docs/manual.md

     # ...
 ```

 A target function always takes in a `conf` argument containing the pymake configuration.

-The directory will be created if it does not already exist.
+The target's name is the name of the function.

 ### Finding files